 She is a Member of the Law Society of England and Wales and is admitted on the Roll of Solicitors in Ireland.
 Kate has been awarded an MBE for services to education and has previously been the President of CITMA.
 She is often asked to speak at conferences, most recently the FICPI meeting 2019, the INTA 2019 Leadership meeting, the CITMA 2019 Annual Conference and the 2018 INTA TMAP conference.

-Kate is recognised in Managing Intellectual Property’s IP Stars 2018-2022 as a “Trade mark star”.
+Kate is recognised in Managing Intellectual Property’s IP Stars 2018-2023 as a “Trade mark star” and recognised in IP Stars 2023 Top 250 women in IP.
 She was also featured in WIPR’s Influential Women in IP 2019 as being in the top 80 most prominent lawyers in the industry.
-Kate has been listed as a recommended lawyer in the 2022 edition of The Legal 500.
+Kate has been listed as a "Recommended Lawyer" in the 2022 edition of The Legal 500, and as a "Key Lawyer" in the 2023 edition of The Legal 500.
+She is also listed as a "Notable Practitioner" and ranked Band 1 in Chambers & Partners 2023.

-Kate is also ranked in WTR Global Leaders: Private Practice and WTR 1000 2022 for United Kingdom: England and as a leading IP lawyer in WIPR Leaders UK 2022.
+Kate is also ranked in WTR Global Leaders: Private Practice and WTR 1000 2022 and 2023 for United Kingdom: England and as a leading IP lawyer in WIPR Leaders UK 2022.

 "Kate combines a personable approach with being very switched on.
 She is hardworking, pragmatic and prominent within the profession; plus, she gives a lot back to the trademark community." - WTR (World Trademark Review) 1000, 2022